NazaNEYn/Learning-javascript/README.md

 * Importantly, it returns the new length of the modified array.
 This new length (5 in this case) is what gets assigned to the `newLength` variable.

 2. What `console.log` Shows:
+* The `console.log` function simply displays what you tell it to.

+* In this line, you're telling it to display the value of the `newLength` variable, which is just the number 5 (the new length).

+* It doesn't automatically show the contents of the array (`friends`).